KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-oneplus-5t/index.md

 ![](03.png)

 In order to unlock bootloader, type `fastboot oem unlock`.
 You will see a prompt on your device.
-Use `Vol down` button to select unlock and hit the `Power` button to confirm.
+Use `Vol down` button to select unlock and press the `Power` button to confirm.

 ![](04.png)

 **Note:** From this point on, you will see a warning message about bootloader being ulocked everytime you restart your phone.
 This is normal and there is no way of disabling it.

 The phone will wipe again and you’ll be greeted with the initial setup process of OOS.
 Skip everything again.
-Redo `Step 2` to enable Dev mode and USB Debugging.
+Redo **Step 2** to enable Dev mode and USB Debugging.
 This time your device will ask if you want to Allow USB Debugging.
 Hit Allow.
 Now go back to Terminal and type `adb devices`.
 You should see your device on the list.

 ![](05.png)

-**Note:** If you can’t see your device, you need to install drivers.
+**Note:** If you can’t see your device, you need to install another set of drivers.
 Go to Windows Update > Check for updates > Advanced options > Optional updates > Driver updates.
-Then restart your computer.
+Then restart your computer again.

 Reboot your device to Fastboot mode by typing `adb -d reboot bootloader`.
 After the reboot, type `fastboot devices` to confirm you can access the device in fastboot mode.
 And finally flash the recovery.img to your device by typing `fastboot flash recovery recovery.img`.